nmwsharp/polyscope-docs/source/integrations/geometry_central/index.md

-This section demonstrates using Polyscope with [geometry-central](https://github.com/nmwsharp/geometry-central)!
+This section demonstrates using Polyscope with [geometry-central](https://geometry-central.net)!
 Note that a few useful adaptor functions are included in `geometrycentral/surface/meshio.h`.

+See [this repository](https://github.com/nmwsharp/gc-polyscope-project-template) for a sample project configuration and CMAKE build system.

+!!! note
+    This section is written against a soon-to-be released overhaul of geometry-central, which currently lives in the `v1` branch of that repository.

 ### Registering a surface mesh